ModelOriented/forester/README.md

 ### ggradar

-The ggradar is required for creating radar plot visualization in the report from `report()` function.
+The ggradar is required for creating radar plot visualization in the report from the `report()` function.

 ``` r
 devtools::install_github('ricardo-bion/ggradar', dependencies = TRUE)